coyote-team/coyote/README.md

 # You might want to change the default user and admin credentials first in db/seeds.rb
 TASK="db:seed" bundle exec cap production rake

+# Then on the server
+# Copy config/nginx.site.conf to the server and edit it to set the log path into the correct absolute path
+# Copy that file to your /etc/nginx/sites-available
+# Enable the site with symlink /etc/nginx/sites-available/nginx.site.conf to /etc/nginx/sites-enabled/nginx.site.conf
+# Then restart nginx
+sudo service nginx restart
+# Check your browser!

 ```

+## API

+API documentation is generated at `/apipie` and you can see MCA's version  [here](http://coyote.mcachicago.org/apipie).

+## Strategies
+We can extend the functionality of Coyote to better integrate with your particular CMS with a strategy file.
+For an example, check out [/lib/coyote/strategies/mca.rb](https://github.com/coyote-team/coyote/blob/master/lib/coyote/strategies/mca.rb)

 ## Components